nus-cs2103-AY2425S1/ip/docs/README.md

 - Date specified must be in year-month-day order
 - Year must be specified using 4 numbers, e.g. 2023
 - Month must be specified using 2 numbers, e.g. 03
-- Day must be specified using 2 numebrs, e.g. 01
+- Day must be specified using 2 numbers, e.g. 01
 - `/by` indicates the due date

 Example usage: